-Almost a year after announcing an investigation into JUUL Labs, Massachusetts Attorney General Maura Healey has sued vape manufacturer Eonsmoke for selling products online without proper age verifications and marketing its JUUL-compatible pods and devices to minors.
+Almost a year after announcing an investigation into JUUL Labs, Massachusetts Attorney General Maura Healey has sued vape manufacturer Eonsmoke for selling products online without proper age verifications and marketing its JUUL compatible pod vapes to minors.
 Eonsmoke is not affiliated with JUUL.

 The complaint alleges that Eonsmoke violated the Massachusetts Consumer Protection Act by targeting minors with “marketing and advertising intended to appeal to youth.”
-The AG also says Eonsmoke failed to verify the legal age of online purchasers.
+The AG also says Eonsmoke failed to verify the legal age of online purchasers of its e-cigarette products.
 The complaint demands Eonsmoke pay “restitution, civil penalties, attorneys’ fees, and costs as well as other equitable relief as the court may determine is appropriate.”

 “Eonsmoke took a page out of the Big Tobacco playbook by peddling nicotine to young people on social media,” Healey said in a press release.
 “Our investigations into JUUL and other e-cigarette retailers continue as we seek to hold companies accountable for marketing these addictive and dangerous products to minors.”

 But Eonsmoke isn’t JUUL.
 Healey had already issued a cease-and-desist letter to Eonsmoke last July, when she announced her investigation of JUUL.
 She still hasn’t taken any action against her primary target.

 Eonsmoke is the New Jersey-based company known for hyping JUUL (and its own copycat products) on various Instagram accounts, and selling JUUL-compatible devices with pre-filled nicotine salt vape juice online and in convenience stores.
 The company has also been a target of JUUL itself, who named Eonsmoke as a patent infringer in a complaint to the International Trade Commission last October.